-Unity Connection 11.5(1) SU 3 and later provides an enhancement to the SAML SSO and non SSO login experience for Jabber users by providing the support of OAuth 2.0 Authorization Code Grant Flow.
+Unity Connection enhances the SAML SSO and non SSO login experience for Jabber users by providing the support of OAuth 2.0 Authorization Code Grant Flow.
 For faster login, Authorization Code Grant Flow requires an Authorization Server (Authz Server) to provide the access and refresh tokens to the Jabber client.
 In Unity Connection, the publisher server of Cisco Unified CM associated with a phone system is configured as an Authz server.
 After configuring an Authz server, Unity Connection uses the authorization keys provided by the Authz server to validate the token of a Jabber client.
 If authorization keys are changed on Cisco Unified CM, you must synchronize the keys between Unity Connection and Authz server.
 You can configure multiple Authz server by providing the credential of Cisco Unified CM associated with the phone system.

-In multisite deployment where CUCM SME is installed, you can configure the publisher server (where Jabber end points are connected) of every leaf cluster as an Authz server for connecting with Unity Connection.
+Note In multisite deployment where CUCM SME is installed, you can configure the publisher server (where Jabber end points are connected) of every leaf cluster as an Authz server for connecting with Unity Connection.